rene-perez/Training/ManagementSkills.md

 - People

 > Persona notes: Aren't people skills not scalable?
 Do I still to develop this?
 Honestly, I think that he was referring to people skills to perform a task, however I think leadership skills are still important unless we get to the point that we don't work with people at all.

+### Discussion with Gus
+Questions:
+- What is it required in order to be a good leader?
+- What makes a good leader credible?

+Thoughts:

+- Basically we said that a leader doesn't have to be better than anyone in the team, but it needs to be competent so people can trust his/her vision and be influenced by.
+For example, a CEO of the company, you expect him to be good at the business he is running, or a technical lead, at least he should be a competent technical person.